jbush001/NyuziProcessor/tests/render/README.md

 Is is generally easier to debug is only one hardware thread is running instead of the default 4.
 This can also rule out race conditions as a cause.
-To do this, make two changes to the sources:
+To do this, comment out the following line in main.cpp:
-- In main, comment out this line:

-    __builtin_nyuzi_write_control_reg(30, 0xffffffff);    // Start all threads
+    startAllThreads();